← Back to ResourcesBreed Guides

 Brush kit:

-- Metal comb ($15–$25) — verify no remaining mats
+• Metal comb ($15 to $25).
+To verify no remaining mats.

-- Detangling spray (TropiClean, Show Sheen) for stubborn knots
+• Detangling spray (TropiClean, Show Sheen) for stubborn knots.

 How often should I bathe my Cavalier?

-Every 4–6 weeks for a healthy Cavalier, more often (every 2–3 weeks) for Cavaliers with allergies or recurring skin issues.
-Hypoallergenic + oatmeal-based shampoo for general use, medicated chlorhexidine or ketoconazole for active skin issues.
-Critical drying technique: thoroughly dry the silky coat or you risk hot spots and ear infections.
-Pay extra attention to drying inside ear canals — ear infections are the #1 Cavalier grooming-related issue.
+Use a hypoallergenic or oatmeal-based shampoo for general use.
+Switch to a medicated chlorhexidine or ketoconazole shampoo for active skin issues.
+Critical drying technique: dry the silky coat thoroughly or you risk hot spots and ear infections.

 How do I prevent ear infections in my Cavalier?